How Marijuana Addiction Impacts Couples and Relationships

 Consider, for instance, the man whose wife has cancer.

 They fight all the time about a wide variety of topics.
 They do this because their relationship has become dysfunctional, and they have very limited communication skills.
-And her marijuana use has made it nearly impossible for them to improve their communication or find other ways to fix their relationship – but they don’t see that.
+And her marijuana use has made it nearly impossible for them to improve their communication or find other ways to fix their relationship – but they can’t seem to see that connection.

-Any addiction will contribute to one partner becoming disconnected from the other and their relationship.
+Any addiction will contribute to an emotional disconnect in a relationship.
 The addicted person is just not going to be fully present and available to participate and support their partner.

 Escaping life's challenges through a drug like marijuana just makes life more difficult, not easier.